 The criteria above are the primary considerations when making selection decisions.
 If content is available in multiple formats, the Library also considers whether a particular format provides significantly better access to the information.
 Format compatibility with the Library’s existing technology as well as the technology commonly available to our users is an important factor.

-Textbooks and Study Guides: The Library does not purchase textbooks or study guides to support classroom use.
+Textbooks and Study Guides: When funds are available, the Library purchases one copy of select high-demand textbooks from the Kapiʻolani Community College Bookstore.
+Exceptions include workbooks and textbooks that require an interactive digital access program (IDAP).
 Instructors may place textbooks on Reserve in the Library for use by their students.
 Workbooks and selected career preparation exams appropriate to Kapiʻolani Community College programs may be purchased on a limited basis.

 The Library welcomes gifts that support the instructional programs of the College and meet our selection criteria above, following UH Administrative Procedure A8.620 (PDF) .
 Major gifts must be approved by the Head Librarian.
 A copy of the Library's Gift Material Acceptance Form and a statement listing the number of items are available upon request.